Life in Transition IV Visualizer

 To explore different sections of the survey, utilize the navigation panel located on the left-hand side of the screen.
 Each tab within this panel corresponds to a distinct survey section.

-The Life in Transition Survey (LiTS) is a large-scale household survey conducted by the EBRD in collaboration with the World Bank in order to inform its operations.
+The Life in Transition Survey (LiTS) is a large-scale household survey conducted by the EBRD in collaboration with the World Bank.

-The purpose of LiTS is to analyse and understand how transition has affected the lives of people in the EBRD region, and what their views are on issues such as democracy, the role of the state, and prospects for the future.
-To date, four waves have been conducted, 2006, 2010, 2016, and 2022.
-The most recent survey wave, LiTS IV, covered 44 economies across three continents.
+The purpose of LiTS is to analyse how transition has affected the lives of people in the EBRD regions.
+Four waves have been conducted: 2006, 2010, 2016, and 2022/23.
+LiTS IV covers 37 economies.

 Meet the LiTS team